 Dr. Herbst’s professional efforts stem from a commitment to public education, through which he was educated, from elementary school in New York to his B.A. at Binghamton University (as a first-generation college student) and Ph.D. in History at the University of Michigan.
 To support student success, he served as a founding faculty member of his campus’ college-based First Year & Transfer Year Experience programs, designed to facilitate successful student transition to the university.
 Interested in fostering links between pre-collegiate and higher education, he serves as a proposal reviewer for NEH Seminars and Institutes for secondary education and offers regular world history teacher trainings in Southern California.
 Previously, he was a public school board member, a content expert for the California Department of Education’s review of new world history curricula, and a director for NEH Summer Institutes for teachers.

 On the personal side: From Queens, New York and the Hudson Valley, Dr. Herbst and siblings are his family’s first generation to attend college.
 He is the

-grandson of an immigrant from South America, who married a sanitation worker from New York City, who was himself the son of Irish immigrants.
-Prof. Herbst is the child of a Vietnam War-era veteran and a middle-school secretary, who wedded as teens.
-He is married to a first-generation American whose parents emigrated from the Philippines, serving and retiring from the US Navy and San Diego’s VA Hospital, respectively.
-Before pursuing an academic career, Dr. Herbst explored a variety of fields, including National Park Service, law enforcement and private investigation, social services, and religious ministry.
-In days gone by, he was a high school wrestler, college boxer, and avid runner, and now spends his time meandering through mountains, deserts, and canyons of Southern California.
+grandson of an immigrant from South America, who married a sanitation worker from Queens, who was himself the son of Irish immigrants.
+Prof. Herbst is the child of a Vietnam War-era veteran from East Harlem and a middle-school secretary, who wedded as teens.
+He is married to a first-generation American whose parents emigrated from the Philippines, serving and retiring from the US Navy and Veterans Administration Hospital system, respectively.
+Before pursuing an academic career, Prof. Herbst explored a variety of fields, including National Park Service, law enforcement and private investigation, social services, and religious ministry.
+In days gone by, he was a high school wrestler, college boxer, and avid runner, and now spends time meandering about deserts and mountains of Southern California.